-- To maintain Patient Simulator skins, wash hands before use and place the Patient Simulator on a clean surface. - Wear gloves as required during simulation scenarios. - After using the fluid- and/or blood system, follow the cleaning instructions (see Maintenance Section). - After using the SimMan 3G Wound Kit, remove glue residue from the Patient Simulator skin with Laerdal Medical Wipes. - Use only Laerdal Airway Lubricant in the Patient Simulator's airway.
+- To maintain Patient Simulator skins, wash hands before use and place the Patient Simulator on a clean surface. - Wear gloves as required during simulation scenarios. - After using the Fluid and Blood System, follow the cleaning instructions (see Maintenance section). - After using the SimMan 3G Trauma Wound Kit, remove glue residue from the Patient Simulator skin with Laerdal Medical - Use only Laerdal Airway Lubricant in the Patient Simulator's airway.
 Do not spray airway lubricant into the Patient Simulator.
 Lubricate tools only.